harmony-one/h/progress/gheis-mohammadi.md

+**2025-08-09 Sat**
+Last week marked a huge milestone for the deployment of stream sync.
+For the first time, the entire devnet was running stream sync — and it was almost fully stable.
+We even tested a node syncing from the genesis block, and it completed 20M blocks without a single issue, performing even better than the legacy DNS sync.
+Only one node experienced a short stall of around 13 minutes, but the impressive part was that it recovered on its own without any restart or intervention.
+This is by far the best stability we’ve achieved with stream sync, giving the team full confidence to begin phased deployment to testnet.

+Building on that momentum, I created [PR #4936](https://github.com/harmony-one/harmony/pull/4936) to remove deprecated sync code and clean up technical debt.
+The sync architecture has been reorganized under `api/service/synchronize` with a clear separation between staged stream sync and the old legacy sync.
+All unused legacy code has been removed, naming has been clarified (`Sync.Downloader` → `Sync.Client`), and unnecessary configuration flags have been dropped for a cleaner interface.
+This refactor improves maintainability, simplifies the system, and aligns all services, configurations, and scripts with the new sync structure.

+To further improve performance, I opened [PR #4937](https://github.com/harmony-one/harmony/pull/4937) to optimize peer discovery during node startup.
+Previously, it could take ~15 minutes for a fresh node to find enough peers, while a restarted node connected much faster.
+This PR introduces a startup discovery mode, network-aware limits, and better timing algorithms, allowing nodes to find peers much faster and start syncing without delays.
+This PR is under test in devnet with two nodes in shard 0 and shard 1.

+Lastly, I addressed a long-standing configuration inconsistency in [PR #4935](https://github.com/harmony-one/harmony/pull/4935) by reducing the shard count references from 4 to 2 across the entire codebase.
+Although Harmony has been operating on 2 shards for nearly two years, many configs, constants, and test setups still referenced the old 4-shard topology.
+This cleanup updates all configurations, consensus constants, wallet settings, and testing infrastructure to reflect the actual 2-shard architecture, preventing confusion and ensuring complete alignment across the network.

+---

 2025-08-02 Sat

 Last week was one of the most productive weeks so far, with several important milestones achieved across consensus, networking, and stream sync development.